 Sendero Verde B is the first phase of a transformative, nearly full-block development that will be developed over two phases.
 Once both phases are complete, Sendero Verde will include nearly 700 units of permanently affordable housing in East Harlem.

-Sendero Verde B, which is expected to start construction in mid-2019, will create 360 units of affordable housing for households ranging from very low to moderate income, as well as the formerly homeless.
-Offering expansive community serving spaces, Sendero Verde B will also provide approximately 12,000 square feet for a Union Settlement Association community center for seniors and youth, 50,000 SF for a school facility, a publicly accessible elevated courtyard with a variety of active and passive recreation spaces, and over 11,500 SF of Greenthumb Community Gardens to be conveyed to the City of New York upon completion.
+Sendero Verde B includes 360 units of affordable housing for households ranging from very low to moderate income, as well as the formerly homeless.
+Offering expansive community serving spaces, Sendero Verde B also provides approximately 12,000 square feet for a Union Settlement Association community center for seniors and youth, 50,000 SF for a school facility, a publicly accessible elevated courtyard with a variety of active and passive recreation spaces, and over 11,500 SF of Greenthumb Community Gardens to be conveyed to the City of New York upon completion.

 Sendero Verde (phase two) is the winner of the 2019 Buildings of Excellence Awards in the Late Design Category.

 Sendero Verde A (phase two) is the winner of the 2019 Unbuilt — Green Building Award.

 Sendero Verde, a 100 percent affordable Passive House, offers studio- through three-bedroom apartments.Read More

 L+M is proud to work with Building Skills, a non-profit that connects underserved New Yorkers with good-paying jobs on local construction sites.Read More

 The country’s largest Passive House project includes 360 units of fully affordable housing.Read More

 Beach Green Dunes II and Sendero Verde are designed to provide cleaner air, lower utility costs, and an affordable option for residents.Read More